-- The lower half of the diagram shows a chilled water system with two water-cooled chillers and a dedicated heat recovery chiller (DHRC) in parallel providing chilled water via a primary/secondary water loop to cooling coils in air handlers or fan coil units. - In this diagram the air handler icons are shown separately for the cooling and heating loops, but typically these will be single equipment units containing both cooling and heating coils.
-The air handlers are shown separately to make the diagram more readable. - When simultaneous cooling and heating loads exist in the building, the valve in the hot water return pipe (middle left in the diagram) diverts some or all of the hot water return flow into the heat recovery pipe.
-The heat recovery booster pump is activated and circulates the return water to the DHRC.
-The DHRC is energized and operates as a heating priority machine to produce hot water.
+• The lower half of the diagram shows a chilled water system with two water-cooled chillers in parallel providing chilled water via a primary/secondary water loop to cooling coils in air handlers or fan coil units.

+- In this diagram the air handler icons are shown separately for the cooling and heating loops, but typically these will be single equipment units containing both cooling and heating coils.
+The air handlers are shown separately to make the diagram more readable. - When simultaneous cooling and heating loads exist in the building, heat recovery is possible.
+The valve in the hot water return pipe (middle left in the diagram) diverts some or all of the hot water return flow into the heat recovery pipe.
+The heat recovery booster pump is activated and circulates the return water to the condenser of dedicated heat recovery chiller (DHRC).
+The DHRC is energized and acts as a water-to-water (W2W) heat pump to extract heat from chiller leaving condenser water and reject the heat into the heat recovery pipe.
 The heated water then returns to the hot water loop just upstream of the boilers. - If the heat added to the return water is sufficient to meet the heating system load, then the hot return water bypasses the boilers (bypass leg not shown in diagram), the boilers remain off, and 100% of the demand is provided by recovered heat.
-On the other hand, if the recovered heat is not sufficient to meet the full heating plant load, then one or more of the boilers operate to satisfy the remainder of the heating demand, and heat recovery satisfies only part of the demand. - When the DHRC is operating it uses return water from the chilled water system as its source water to its evaporator.
-Therefore the byproduct of producing heat for the hot water system is cooling supplied to the chilled water system.
-Therefore, the DHRC simultaneously contributes heating and cooling to the building. - When chillers are sequenced, the DHRC serves as the first machine on and the last machine off, provided simultaneous cooling and heating loads exist. - If the cooling provided by the DHRC exceeds the demand in the chilled water loop, the DHRC is modulated to match the cooling demand.
-This reduces its heating output to the hot water system.
-Further, if the DHRC capacity exceeds the hot water plant demand, the DHRC modulates its output to match the heating demand and this reduces cooling output to the chilled water system.
+On the other hand, if the recovered heat is not sufficient to meet the full heating plant load, then one or more of the boilers operate to satisfy the remainder of the heating demand, and heat recovery satisfies only part of the demand.